 50 Broadwater Hollow to Jones Homesite

-We seem to return to Broadwater Hollow about once a year, and why not this is a great little hollow with some beautiful waterfalls and lots more.
-It just rained a couple days ago and as we drive down the dirt road to the parking area, we see water falling from rocks on the hillsides north of the road.
-Also, water flowing down the road in a few places and as a result the road is starting to get washed-out a little.
-This road has seen its share of washouts and closures but today we have no problem getting to the parking area.
+We make a trip to Broadwater Hollow about once a year, and why not this is a great little hollow with some beautiful waterfalls and so much more.
+It just rained a couple days ago, as we drive down the dirt road to the parking area we see water falling from rocks on the hillsides north of the road.
+Also water is flowing down the road in a few places, as a result the road is starting to get washed-out a little.
+This road has seen its share of washouts and closures but we have no problem getting to the parking area.

 A beautiful waterfall in Broadwater Hollow with easy access down a short trail.